nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 Try saying that 10X fast!

-### How Does The Selection Algorithm Work?
+### How Does The Swap Algorithm Work?

-A selection algorithm finds the _kth_ number, often largest or smallest, in an unsorted array.
-It uses a variable to track the requested value and compare to subsequent values.
+The swap algorithm uses a temporary variable to store one of the two values to be swapped while the other variables are reassigned.

-### TODO?
+### How Do We Find the Minimum or Maximum Value in an Array?

-TODO
+To find the minimum or maximum value in an array, we first declare a state variable and initialize it with the first value in the array and then iterate over every element in the array, comparing each value to the value in our state variable.

 ## Let's Get Meta